boundlessdigital/org-split-tools/README.md

   rename        Replaces part or all of a network name in one or more...
 ```

-You can also use the -h command for a given subcommand:
+You can also use the -h option for a given subcommand:
 ```
 python orgsplit.py device-count -h
 ```